Check out my gallery of photos taken during my time in Taiwan and Poland as well as various galleries of

 This combined mass is 89% the mass of the Sun. as Star A is an orange "K" type star, about 69% the mass of the Sun, while star B is a red dwarf "M" type star about 20% the mass of the Sun.
 Many astronomers have suspected the existence of such worlds orbiting two stars, but the proof has proven elusive until now.
 The great significance of such a discovery is that the majority of stars out their are not "lone wolves" like our Sun, but have companion stars.
 Thus, now given this most significant discovery, the chance of finding life has been significantly improved, as our pool of possible candidates has been significantly increased.

-Overall we have 691 stars with exoplanets, with 132 of these stars known to have multiple exoplanets orbiting them, with the grand total of known exoplanets being as mentioned before 888, as of Friday 17th of May 2013.
+Overall, including the nine planets from our Solar System, including Pluto, we have 3614 stars with exoplanets, with 785 of these stars known to have multiple exoplanets orbiting them, with the grand total of known exoplanets being as mentioned before 4805, as of Saturday 17th of July 2021.

 Another link is to a page that does not use a database, but makes use of sessions.
 When you start a session you